6 Steps to Creating a Monthly Household Budget

-Using a worksheet will help you get started.
-You can use it to complete all the steps below.
-You can also create your budget worksheet using spreadsheet software or even paper an pen.
+Use a worksheet to help get started in order to complete all the steps below.
+You can also create your budget worksheet using free spreadsheet programs, including the ones offered by Vertex42 and It's Your Money, or even paper and pen.

 List Your Income

-Add up all reliable sources of income - wages from a job, alimony, child support, etc. Notice we say reliable.
-If you sometimes get cash from outside jobs or hobbies, but it's not on a regular basis, don't put this down as income on your budget.
+Add up all reliable sources of income: wages from a job, alimony, child support, and more.
+Notice that word reliable.
+If you sometimes get cash from outside jobs or hobbies, but it's not on a regular basis, don't put the money down as income in your budget.
 Your budget should be a document you can depend on.

-If you're self-employed or have a fluctuating income, use an average monthly income or an estimate of the income you expect to receive that month.
+If you're self-employed or have a fluctuating income, use an average monthly income or an estimate of the income you expect to receive in a particular month.

-Some of your monthly expenses are fixed - mortgage/rent, property taxes, child support, alimony - while others may vary - electricity, water, groceries.
+Some of your monthly expenses are fixed—mortgage/rent, property taxes, child support, and alimony—while others may vary, such as electricity, water, and groceries.
 List all the fixed expenses and the amount of the expense.

-Use your bank statements to help you figure out what you typically spend each month and to make sure you're not leaving out spending in any categories.
+Use your bank and credit card statements to help you figure out what you typically spend each month and to make sure you're not leaving out spending in any categories.

 Some of your expenses don't occur each month.
-But, accounting for those periodic expenses in your monthly budget can make it easier to afford them when they're due.
-Divide yearly expenses by 12 and semi-annual expenses by 6 to come up with the monthly amount to spend in those categories.
+But accounting for those periodic expenses in your monthly budget can make it easier to afford them when they're due.
+Divide yearly expenses by 12 and semiannual expenses by six to come up with the monthly amount to account for in those categories.